itsjunetime/smserver/README.md

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).
 - To install the ipa (NOT the deb): some signing service/bypass &mdash; Whether this be signing via Xcode, AltServer, etc. or using AppSync Unified to bypass signing checks, any works.
 I'd recommend AppSync since you won't have to manually sign it, but if that doesn't work for you, then feel free to sign & install the .ipa.
-The .deb does not require signing or any sort of bypass, since it install as a system application.
+The .deb does not require signing or any sort of bypass, since it installs as a system application.

 ## To Install
 Use the provided .ipa or .deb package under the Releases, or read `docs/INSTALL.md` for information on how to build from source.